 Each application for admission is carefully evaluated by the admissions committee for the appropriate degree.
-Applicants to all SPEA degree programs must do the following:
+Applicants to all O'Neill degree programs must do the following:

 - Submit applications to the graduate program office. - Pay a nonrefundable application fee to Indiana University. - Read carefully the applicable sections in this bulletin for any specific program or campus admission requirements. - Submit proof of bachelor's degree certification from an accredited institution.
-Students who have not completed undergraduate course work at the time of application may be admitted based on the strength of previous work, but a final transcript attesting to the award of a bachelor's degree must be submitted before the student can enroll. - When applying to degree programs required documentation includes: - Online application, all sections completed. - Official transcripts from all colleges and universities attended.
+Students who have not completed undergraduate course work at the time of application may be admitted based on the strength of previous work, but a final transcript attesting to the award of a bachelor's degree must be submitted before the student can enroll.

+- When applying to degree programs required documentation includes: - Online application, all sections completed. - Official transcripts from all colleges and universities attended.
 Students who have taken course work on any Indiana University campus do not need to submit an Indiana University transcript. - Three Application Reference Forms completed by faculty and professionals familiar with applicant's activities and potential to succeed in graduate work.
-References are required for the M.P.A. programs.

-- M.P.A. requirements: minimum GPA (3.2), or 2 years of relevant work experience, or official test scores for the GRE, GMAT or LSAT. - M.S.C.J.P.S. requirements: minimum GPA (3.0), and official test scores for the GRE, GMAT or LSAT, or 7 years of relevant work experience. - Resumes are required for all programs. - Complete personal statement and - departmental question sections on application.Supplemental questions in the application - under departmental questions section. - When applying to certificate programs the following documentation is required: - Online application (GRE scores and references are not required). - Official transcripts from all colleges and universities attended.
-Students who have taken course work on any Indiana University campus do not need to submit an Indiana University transcript. - Complete personal statement and departmental question sections on application. - Supplemental questions in the application under departmental questions section. - Resumes are required for all certificate programs. - International Students must apply to SPEA using the online application, completing the international section, and paying the nonrefundable international application fee (subject to change).
-SPEA will accept the same paper application that you have submitted to the Office of International Affairs (OIA), along with additional required SPEA documents, but the online application is preferable.
+References are required for the MPA programs. - MPA and MSCJPS requirements: minimum GPA (3.2), or 2 years of relevant work experience, or official test scores for the GRE, GMAT or LSAT. - Resumes are required for all programs. - Complete personal statement and departmental question sections on application. - Supplemental questions in the application under departmental questions section. - When applying to certificate programs the following documentation is required: - Online application (References are not required). - Official transcripts from all colleges and universities attended.
+Students who have taken course work on any Indiana University campus do not need to submit an Indiana University transcript. - Complete personal statement and departmental question sections on application. - Supplemental questions in the application under departmental questions section. - Resumes are required for all certificate programs. - International Students must apply to O'Neill using the online application, completing the international section, and paying the nonrefundable international application fee (subject to change).
+O'Neill will accept the same paper application that you have submitted to the Office of International Affairs (OIA), along with additional required O'Neill documents, but the online application is preferable.
 You are required to provide TOEFL scores.
 International application priority deadlines: for fall semester apply by February 1; for spring semester apply by September 15.
-Visit the SPEA Web site or the OIA Web site for more information.
+Visit the O'Neill Web site or the OIA Web site for more information.